Can Occupational Therapy help OCD (Obsessive-Compulsive Disorder)?

 - Insight is present, so the patient realizes the irrationality of compulsion.

 - Compulsion may diminish the anxiety associated with obsessions.

 OCD has a negative impact on the patient’s process skills, while the motor and communication skills are well intact.

 Obsession and compulsive thoughts generally impacted negative effects on other areas of daily functioning.

-For example, a person having OCD, having compulsive thoughts to check the lock of his house again and again before leaving for office may be frequently late to work.
-Which will likely have a negative impact on his/her job performance.
+For example, a person having OCD, having compulsive thoughts to check the lock of his house again and again before leaving for office may be frequently late to work, which will likely to have a negative impact on his/her job performance.

 Occupational Therapy Assessments for OCD-